Two Crossings of the Katy Railway

 agreed that the branch should take a

 southern route through the community of Dresden.
 Left, Top: The Hillsboro Reflector of May 26, 1887 printed this letter sent by Fordyce to the railroad committees to make them aware of strong interest on the part of the citizens of Milford to be on the proposed SLA&T branch line.
 Milford was thirteen miles northeast of Hillsboro, somewhat out of the way for an optimum route from Corsicana.
 Yet, Milford's representative had been able to convince Fordyce of the value of routing through there.
 When construction actually occurred in 1887-1888, neither Milford nor Dresden was on the branch line.
 Instead, the route was a more direct path through Blooming Grove and Mertens.
 Milford would gain rail service in 1889 when the Dallas & Waco built through the community.
 Dresden, thirteen miles southwest of Corsicana, never obtained rail service.
 Left, Bottom: The Temple Daily Times of February 9, 1888 announced inauguration of Cotton Belt service to Hillsboro from Corsicana.
 Right: This map highlights railroads through Hillsboro c.1920.
 In 1913, an electric interurban subsequently known as the Texas Electric (TE) built into Hillsboro, crossing the Katy at grade on the north side of town.
 That crossing became the location of Tower 167 in 1931.
-The TE also had grade-separated crossings of the Katy and the T&BV on the south side of town. | |
+The TE also had grade-separated crossings of the Katy and the T&BV on the south side of town. |

-| | The next railroad into Hillsboro was the Trinity & Brazos Valley (T&BV) Railway chartered
+The next railroad into Hillsboro was the

 there in 1902 to build southeast to

-Mexia, osensibly heading for
+Mexia, ostensibly heading for

 Beaumont.
 The Mexia line was completed in 1904